higlass/clodius/README.md

                -o /tmp/output/sample.multires.bed \
                --data_type gene_annotation \
                --assembly hg19
-ls /tmp/clodius/output # Should contain the outout file
+ls /tmp/clodius/output # Should contain the output file
 ```

 If you already have a good location for your input and output files,
-reference that in the `-v` arguments above, instead of `/tmp`.
+reference that in the `-v` arguments above, instead of `/tmp/clodius`.
 The other scripts referenced below can be wrapped similarly.

 ## Development install